 I don’t find anything annoying from a tester’s perspective, but from the theme authors’ point of view I think not knowing when his/her theme will be reviewed is a bit annoying.

 What are your views on footer credit links which might generate bad links from spam sites?

 I agree completely with the current guidelines for footer credit link, it ensures that spammer does not start exploiting the WordPress theme repository.

 How can WordPress themes designers get more traffic and publicity for their themes?

 They can submit one or more of their themes to WordPress theme repo, which will get them some traffic if their theme is good and well designed.
-This is the easiest way to get noticed, apart from that they can get their theme reviewed by few popular blogs like Smashing magazine.
+This is the easiest way to get noticed, apart from that they can get their theme reviewed by a few popular blogs like Smashing Magazine.

 How can someone become a WordPress theme reviewer?

 It is actually very simple, just go to the Ticket Request Queue Page, and leave a comment asking to be assigned to a Theme from the Theme Review Trac Queue.
 Be sure to include your wordpress.org username with your request, so that a ticket can be assigned to you.
 For more details, check out how to join WPTRT.

 Nisha Singh is a WordPress theme reviewer at the official WordPress theme directory.
 She works as part of the WPoets team at AmiWorks where she tests the quality of the themes.
 You can follow her on Twitter and Facebook.
 Check out more interviews on QOT.